growlix/glmnet_matlab/README.md

 # glmnet_matlab
 glmnet for MATLAB compiled for compatibility with 64-bit Windows 10 and Mac OS systems.
+Plug 'n play!
 ## Details
 [glmnet](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html) is an extremely efficient toolbox for fitting lasso and elastic-net [regularized](https://en.wikipedia.org/wiki/Regularization_(mathematics)) [generalized linear models](https://en.wikipedia.org/wiki/Generalized_linear_model).
 Unfortunately the [glmnet for MATLAB files](https://web.stanford.edu/~hastie/glmnet_matlab/) provided by the authors are not compatible with newer versions of MATLAB, Mac OS, and Windows 10.
 This is a shame, because glmnet for MATLAB is orders of magnitude faster than other similar packages.
 Thus I recompiled the mex files in this repository to be compatible with modern systems; I have tested them with MATLAB 2017a in Mac OS 12 and Windows 10.
 ## Background